 The idea that Shelley was found with that book in his hand is a story we owe to one of the most notorious liars in history, Edward Trelawny who for his entire life trafficked in stories derived from his association with Shelley and Byron - two men, both dead, who could not contradict his lies.
 There are certain element of his biography of Shelley which we can take at face value, but they are few and far between.
 But stories like that, when the become "relics" and part of "Shelleyana" feed myths.
 My dad was always fond of Trelawny - and Trelawny did my father the ultimate disfavour of serving up a vision of Shelley that was almost completely divorced from reality.

 There are thousands of beautiful pictures of Field Place; these are awful.
 But that is not the point.
 These photographs have a haunting, poignant, other-worldly quality.
 They were taken by an 18 year old boy who was enthralled by his hero, Shelley.
-And they take us back intime almost a century.
-He kept a very detailed diary of those years, and his thoughts and reflections in this pilgrimage are for another post in another section of this blog.
+And they take us back in time almost a century.
+He kept a very detailed diary of those years, and his thoughts and reflections in this pilgrimage are memorable and touching.

 Dad also visited the graves of Mary, Mary Wollestonecraft, William Godwin, Percy Florence Shelley and the latter's wife, Jane Shelley.
 As he notes, "They are all in one plot of ground (barely sufficient for five people to die down)....One stone does for all."
 Interestingly, Mary had refused Trelawny's offer of the plot he had reserved for himself beside Shelley's grave in Rome.
 I have always found that curious, though none of Shelley's biographers offer any thoughts on this.
 Had she not refused, it would have been she and not Trelawny who is buried beside Shelley.
 This is, I think, a great loss; for more than one reason.

 Prior to visiting Oxford in July of 1937, my father also dropped by Marlow to visit Shelley's home in that location.
-The pictures are somewhat clearer and he records the inscription above the dwelling which includes the unnecessary and gratutious lines "...and was here visited by Lord Byron."
-So what.
+The pictures are somewhat clearer and he records the inscription above the dwelling which includes the line "...and was here visited by Lord Byron."

 One of my father's favourite poems by Shelley was "Lechlade:A Summer-Evening Churchyard" so, of course he went there in 1936.
 In a chemist shop owned by a man named Davis, he was informed that according to local legend, Shelley had strolled through a particular path in the town composing the poem.
 The top photograph shows this path, the bottom, the neighbouring cathedral.